• Skip to primary navigation

 GUACAMOLE

-2. Smash avocados with a wooden spoon or fork in a medium bowl until mashed but still slightly chunky.
-Mix in the chopped shallots and finely chopped chiles with half of the lime juice, add salt and pepper.
-Stir in the tomatoes and cilantro.
+Smash avocados with a wooden spoon or fork in a medium bowl until mashed but still slightly chunky.
+Mix in the chopped shallot, pepper and lime juice mixture.
+Smash until combined.

 SPICY CUCUMBERS AND RADISHES

-2. Spritz with fresh lime juice, sprinkle with red chile flakes and salt as desired.
-Or alternatively sprinkle with Tajín Clássic Seasoning to taste.
+Spritz with fresh lime juice, sprinkle with red chile flakes and salt as desired.
+Or alternatively sprinkle with Tajín to taste.

 Notes

-Serve this in place of tortilla chips for a guilt-free(ish) snack or alongside chips for for a little indulgence.
+Serve this in place of tortilla chips for a lighter snack or alongside chips for the full experience.

 Works great with carrots or jicima as well!